Disclaimers

 WHAT OUR CLIENTS SAY

 I had the pleasure of working with Diane and her clients for approximately two years.
-Diane is great at forming client relationships and making appropriate product recommendations to fit each individual clients needs.
-She is very knowledgeable in H S A products as well as a variety of other insurance products.
+Diane is great at building client relationships and making appropriate product recommendations that fit each client's needs.
+She is very knowledgeable about HSA products and a variety of other insurance products.
 I highly recommend working with her as your agent.

-Diane offers her industry experience wrapped with a solution to meet the needs no matter how small or large,she your defense and tackle to make that touch down.
-She is very diversified and always looking for to a solution while making it happen.
-She is an excellent industry leader and willing to get the job done.
+Diane offers her industry experience wrapped with a solution to meet the needs, no matter how small or large; she is your defense and tackle to make that touchdown.
+She is very diverse and always looking for solutions while making things happen.
+She is an excellent industry leader and is willing to get the job done.
 I highly recommend Diane.